Streaming Monetization: Ultimate Guide to Music Monetization

 Streaming

 Streaming is the premier monetization model.
 It offers artists immediate monetization with minimal consumer buy-in.
-No one has to be in love with an artist or their music for them to make money.
-All an artist has to do is get people to listen.
-What’s great about it is that the price people pay to listen is ZERO!
+A stream only has to last 30 seconds to be monetized.
+Artists don’t need anyone to be in love with them or their music to make money.
+All an artist has to do is get people to listen, and the price people often pay to listen is ZERO!
 It’s a dream scenario.
-The fruit hangs so low that it sweeps the ground with every breeze.
+So, what’s the problem?

 It’s not a situation where more streams necessarily equal more money.
-Since the revenue pool is fixed, more streams mean smaller slices for everyone - stream value declines not because Spotify pays less, but because the pie isn’t growing as fast as the number of mouths eating it.
+Since the revenue pool is fixed, more streams can mean smaller slices for everyone.
+The value of a stream declines if the size of the pie doesn’t grow at a comparable rate to the number of mouths eating it.

 $1,000 / 1,000 streams = $1 per stream